SyedaAniqaImtiaz/validatingXML/README.md

 # C XML Validator

-This project is written in C to demonstrate knowledge of using a stack
+This project is written in C to demonstrate knowledge of using a stack.